Here's who could serve in top roles in the Biden administration - KRDO

 Here’s who could serve in top roles in the Biden administration

-President-elect Joe Biden is set to announce who will serve in top roles in his administration in the coming days and weeks.
+President-elect Joe Biden is beginning to announce the men and women who will serve in top roles in his administration.

+Biden announced on December 7 key members of his health team who will lead the administration’s response to the coronavirus pandemic, including California Attorney General Xavier Becerra as his nominee for Health and Human Services secretary and Dr. Vivek Murthy as his nominee for US surgeon general.

 The week prior, Biden announced several key members of his foreign policy and national security teams.
 He named Antony Blinken as his choice for secretary of state, Alejandro Mayorkas as secretary of homeland security, Avril Haines as director of national intelligence, Linda Thomas-Greenfield as US ambassador to the United Nations, Jake Sullivan as national security adviser and John Kerry as special presidential envoy for climate.